Community-Run-eXperimental-Network/docs/docs/services.md

 ## Mumble servers

-Mumble provides VOIP-based telephony in a fashion similar to that of teamSpeak but open-source.
+Mumble provides VOIP-based telephony in a fashion similar to that of TeamSpeak but open-source.

 * Deavmi's MumbleShack
     - IPv6: `fd08:8441:e254::5`